Protocol

 What the Protocol Verifies About Direction State

-The protocol may verify that Direction State existed and was committed to through cryptographic hashes (gate_content_hashes) or local gate closure rules.
+The protocol may verify that Direction State existed and was committed to through a cryptographic hash (gate_content_hashes.intent).

 The protocol does NOT verify: